Deploy and Transfer a New Token from Stellar to EVM

 --initial_supply 1000000000

 Make sure to replace the salt with a proper 32-byte hexadecimal string.
 For convenience, you can use the example value shown above.
-After executing this command, you should receive a token ID.
-The contract will also internally store both the token ID and the salt for future operations.
+After executing this command, you should receive a token_id.
+The contract will also internally store both the token_id and the salt for future operations.

 You will see something like this: